 The MSI STEM Research & Development Consortium (MSRDC) is a nonprofit corporation formed under Cooperative Agreement No. W911SR-14-2-0001 with the US Department of the Army.
-The Agreement, sponsored by the Edgewood Chemical and Biological Center (ECBC), engages MSIs in the pursuit of technology advancement in areas of importance to ECBC, Department of Defense (DoD) and other Federal agencies engaged in science and engineering research.
+The Agreement, sponsored by the Edgewood Chemical and Biological Center (ECBC), engages Minority-Serving Institutions (MSIs) of higher education in the pursuit of technology advancement in areas of importance to ECBC, Department of Defense (DoD) and other Federal agencies engaged in science and engineering research.

-The Consortium members include minority-serving institutions, including historically black colleges and universities, Hispanic-serving institutions, tribal colleges and universities and other minority-serving institutions as defined by the US Department of Education.
+The Consortium members include minority-serving institutions, including Historically Black Colleges and Universities (HBCUs), Hispanic-Serving Institutions (HSIs), Tribal Colleges and Universities (TCUs) and other MSIs as defined by the US Department of Education.

 The MSRDC was formed under the authority of Section 252 of the FY 10 National Defense Authorization Act codified in 10 USC 2362, “Research and Education Programs and Activities: Historically Black Colleges and Universities and Minority-Serving Institutions of Higher Education.”